minblock/ogkushcoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [OGTalk](https://ogtalk.io/) forums.
+* Discuss on the [OGKushTalk](https://ogkushtalk.io/) forums.
-* Discuss general OG development on #og-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=og-dev).
+* Discuss general OGKush development on #ogkush-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=ogkush-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)